tkglaser/challenge.shell.01/README.md

 ## Testing the application

-The application has a set of tests using with MSTest and Moq.
+The application has a set of tests using MSTest and Moq.

 The tests can be run using the following commands.